justvr/balkan-bread/src/pages/blog/18-04-2021-travelling-serbia-germany-april-2021/index.en.md

 But it is once you arrive in Serbia.
 And there I heard that some were allowed to enter Serbia without a PCR test and without quarantine, which is mandatory if no PCR test has been performed.

-<h2>The flight</h2>
+<h2>The Flight</h2>

 The flight was actually on time and without any delay.
 We even arrived in Belgrade a little early.

-It was interesting to me that after the flight attendants served snacks, chips, and water, everyone took off their masks and dived into the bags.
+It was interesting to me that after the flight attendants served snacks, chips, and water, everyone took off their masks and started eating and drinking.
 It never occurred to me to take off my mask.
 The PCR test is not 100% safe.
 But no one seems to care.
 Neither the airline nor the passengers.
 It's chips.

 <h2>Entering Germany from Serbia</h2>